-Current Device: (None Selected)

-Configuration Functions

-- Select physical device displays a table of all SCSI/Fibre devices and RAID subsystems.
-You must select the one which you wish to configure or inquire about (allow up to several minutes for discovery). - · Modify disk device status bring disks on-line, off-line, or assign as global spares. - Create/Destroy/Expand Logical Drives allows you to set up new configurations, add logical drives to existing configurations, and expand the capacities of existing arrays. - Configure Host-to-LUN Mapping This allows logical drives to be made available or invisible to selected FC host adapters. - Initialize LUN(s) performs low-level format of a LUN.
-This is required before it can be used by your O/S. - Install device drivers for new LUNs This instructs your operating system to scan for new LUNs, and create device drivers as necessary.

-Administrative Functions:

-- View/Modify RAID controller configuration Although many changes may be made on-the-fly, some settings must be made before any RAID groups are defined. - Reset controller(s) This simultaneously cold resets all controllers in a subsystem.
-Multiple attempts are made for 90 seconds, in case the controllers have active I/Os. - Gracefully bring a controller off-line - Gracefully bring a 2nd controller on-line, Do this after a failed controller has been removed, or you are upgrading from a simplex configuration to a dual-controller configuration. - Perform data consistency operations on a LUN You should perform a data consistency check regularly for all redundant LUNs. - Enable/Disable write cache for LUN(s).

-Reporting Functions:

-- Set default screen refresh rate This lets you define the number of seconds between each screen refresh for status screens which automatically repaint. - Display (Dual) Controller Status This returns status information on dual controller status, and host addressing information on the connected controller. - Topology query Displays all host adapters on the SAN attached to the subsystem, and what controller/ports they are attached to. - Display statistical data by logical (RAID) disk.
-Shows cumulative reads, writes, and cache hits. - Display SCSI/Fibre device information This issues a standard SCSI Inquiry, and reports all fields which describe the device. - Display FULL subsystem configuration information.
-This is a complete hexadecimal dump of the controller's configuration data structures, and contains information which may be of interest to your supplier in the event of a problem. - Display physical subsystem information. displays drive status, statistics, errors and physical locations for all disks in a subsystem, including expansion units. - Display logical subsystem information displays RAID groups status, statistics, errors and logical configuration for all RAID groups in a subsystem, including expansion units. - Display environmental subsystem information. displays power, fans, temperature, battery backup, and other data relating to the chassis, including expansion units.
+Configuration Functions: Select physical device - displays a table of all SCSI/Fibre devices and RAID subsystems.
+You must select the one which you wish to configure or inquire about (allow up to several minutes for discovery) Select physical device without rescanning - displays a table SCSI/Fibre devices and RAID subsystems previously discovered (use option above to rescan for devices).
+Modify disk device status - bring disks on-line, off-line, or assign as global spares.
+Create/Destroy/Expand_Logical Drives - allows you to set up new configurations, add logical drives to existing configurations, and expand the capacities of existing arrays.
+Configure Host-to-LUN Magning, - This allows logical drives to be made available or invisible to selected FC host adapters.
+Initialize LUN(s) - performs low-level format of a LUN.
+This is required before it can be used by your O/S. Install device drivers for new LUNs - This instructs your operating system to scan for new LUNs, and create device drivers as Includes UNNs in background - This performs low-level format of all uninitialized LUNs in the background.
+Send Command to host - Use this option to send commands to your host.
+The commands must not be interactive, and all results will be displayed upon completion.
+Administrative Functions: View/Modify RAID controller configuration - Although many changes may be made on-the-fly, some settings must be made before any RAID groups are defined.
+Reset controller(s) - This simultaneously cold resets all controllers in a subsystem.
+Multiple attempts are made for 90 seconds, in case the controllers have active I/Os. · Gracefully bring a controller off-line Gracefully bring a 2nd controller on-line. - Do this after a failed controller has been removed, or you are upgrading from a simplex configuration to a dual-controller configuration.
+Perform data consistency operations on a LUN You should perform a data consistency check regularly for all redundant LUNs.
+Enable/Disable write cache for LUN(s).
+Modify/Purge Non-Volatile WWN Tables. - Allows you to selectively add or remove WWN host entries for LUN Mapping.
+Reporting Functions: • Set default screen refresh rate - This lets you define the number of seconds between each screen refresh for status screens which .
+Display (Dual) Controller Status - This returns status information on dual controller status, and host addressing information on the connected controller. .
+Topology query - Displays all host adapters on the SAN attached to the subsystem, and what controller/ports they are attached to Display SCSUPPer device information: This issues a standard SCSI Inquiry, and reports all fields which describe the device.
+Display FULL subsystem configuration information.
+This is a complete hexadecimal dump of the controller's configuration data structures, and contains information which may be of interest to your supplier in the event of a problem.
+Display physical subsystem information - displays drive status, statistics, errors and physical locations for all disks in a subsystem, including expansion units.
+Display logical subsystem information - displays RAID groups status, statistics, errors and logical configuration for all RAID groups in a subsystem, including expansion units.
+Display environmental subsystem information - displays power, fans, temperature, battery backup, and other data relating to the chassis, including expansion units.